whiletruedoio/.github/docs/SUPPORT.md

 #### Meetings

-Our regular meetings are held in dedicated meeting channels to not spam the other channels.
+Our regular meetings are held in dedicated meeting channels to avoid spamming other channels.

 - [Matrix #whiletrueodio-meeting1:matrix.org](https://matrix.to/#/#whiletruedoio-meeting1:matrix.org)